Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/_index.md

 ## Cloud Native
-The solutions are designed and built using the ["Cloud Native"](https://github.com/cncf/toc/blob/master/DEFINITION.md) principles, meaning it is built be scalable applications in hosted in public cloud.
+The solutions are designed and built using the ["Cloud Native"](https://github.com/cncf/toc/blob/master/DEFINITION.md) principles, meaning it is built be scalable applications hosted in public cloud.

+Containers, microservices and declarative APIs exemplify this approach.

+These techniques enable loosely coupled components that are resilient, manageable, and observable.

+Combined with robust automation, they allow the devops team to make changes frequently.

 The Cloud Native blueprint below show the important aspect of a Cloud Native solution.